zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

   - Upgrade to an alternative release.

-  - Ignore the "deprecation" and keep running the older software.
+  - Modify their node in order to keep running the older software.

 Developers can rely on this cadence for coordinating network upgrades.
 Once the last pre-upgrade software version has been deprecated, they can reasonably assume that all node operators on the network either support